Interceptive Orthodontics: Early Treatment for Jaw and Teeth Alignment in Kids

 - Expanding the arches to make room for permanent teeth

-The first phase of interceptive orthodontics can lessen the burden of the future orthodontic treatment and can also help avoid extractions or teeth removal for the treatment
+The first phase of interceptive orthodontics can lessen the burden of future orthodontic treatment and help avoid extractions or teeth removal.
+The second phase of interceptive orthodontic treatment is carried out around 12 years, when all the permanent teeth have erupted.

-Examining the child around 7 years can help decide whether early intervention is required.
-Taking your child for regular dental/orthodontic check up throughout the stages of permanent teeth eruption is also crucial.
-It could be once in 3 months or once in 6 months depending on the eruption.
+Examining a child around seven can help decide whether early intervention is required.
+Taking your child for regular dental/orthodontic check-ups throughout the stages of permanent tooth eruption is also crucial.
+Depending on the eruption, it could be once every 3 or 6 months.
 The other ways you can know whether your child requires early treatment are

 - Early or late shedding of primary/milk teeth.
-Typical baby teeth starts shedding from 5-6 yrs of age
+Typical baby teeth start shedding from 5-6 years of age.

-- Children having jaw discrepancies.
-Smaller sized or protrusive jaws and disproportion in size between upper and lower jaws
+- Children have jaw discrepancies.
+Smaller-sized or protrusive jaws and disproportion in size between the upper and lower jaws.

 Deep bite upper front teeth corrected